To get a legal separation, you need to fill in a separation petition and send it to the court.

 A legal separation allows you to live apart, without divorcing or ending a civil partnership.

-You can ask for a legal separation for the same reasons you could file for a divorce, eg:
+You can ask for a legal separation for the same reasons you could file for a divorce, for example adultery or unreasonable behaviour.

 However, you don’t need to show that the marriage has broken down irretrievably.